thegworld/gtx-browser/docs/gpu/gpu_testing.md

 [Telemetry framework]: https://github.com/catapult-project/catapult/tree/master/telemetry

-A subset of the tests, called "pixel tests", grab screen snapshots of the web page in order to validate Chromium's rendering architecture end-to-end.
+A subset of the tests, called "pixel tests", grab screen snapshots of the web page in order to validate GTx Browser's rendering architecture end-to-end.
 Where necessary, GPU-specific results are maintained for these tests.
 Some of these tests verify just a few pixels, using handwritten code, in order to use the same validation for all brands of GPUs.